The Sound of Silence in Social Networks: Results on Consensus

 \section{Results on Consensus}

 \emph{Consensus} is a central problem in social learning models.
-Often, an inability to reach a consensus serves as an indicator of polarization within a social network.
-In our model, consensus represents convergence to the same opinion value over time.
+Often, an inability to reach a consensus is a sign of polarization.
+In the DeGroot framework, consensus represents convergence to the same opinion value over time.

 \begin{definition}[Consensus] Let $(G, \BvInit, \SvInit, \mu_G)$ be an \emph{SO} model with $G=(A,E,I)$.
 We say that the agents in $A$ converge to consensus if there exists a value $v \in [0,1]$ such that for all $ i \in A$, $\lim_{t \to \infty}\Bt{i}{t} = v.$ \end{definition}